Nivalyx/osu-wiki/wiki/Tournaments/SSSS/3/en.md

 ## Notes

 [^flag-note]: Despite having the ::{ flag=US }:: American flag, [SilenceSuzuka](https://osu.ppy.sh/users/7249644) is eligible to participate in the tournament as the player is in possession of a ::{ flag=PH }:: [Philippine passport](https://en.wikipedia.org/wiki/Philippine_passport).
-[^three-way-tie-note]: Three-way head-to-head points: TTZida 1.5, Ang Pogi mo Oodriin 1, kedama milk 0.5.
+[^three-way-tie-note]: Three-way head-to-head points: TTzida 1.5, Ang Pogi mo Oodriin 1, kedama milk 0.5.